jrobertson98atx/LSP-OmniSharp/README.md

 Shortcomings:

 - When adding a new script in the Unity project you must redo step #3 above, i.e. run "Settings -> External Tools -> Regenerate project files".
 This will update the .csproj necessary.
+Then you'll need to restart the server by executing the "LSP: Restart Server" command.

 - The methods for UnityEngine.MonoBehavior don't show up as autocomplete options.
 It looks like this is because they are not actually overridden methods (since there's no `override` keyword) so OmniSharp doesn't recognize messages as valid completions.

 - The default editor for the Unity project is still Visual Studio since project files need to be generated.
 Sublime must be launched independently.